 1. Antonio Berni

-Antonio Berni (1905-1981) was an Argentine painter, engraver, and sculptor, celebrated for his innovative contributions to Latin American art.
+Antonio Berni (1905-1981) was a famous Argentine painter, engraver, and sculptor, celebrated for his innovative contributions to Latin American art.
 Based in Rosario, Argentina, his work, notably the series featuring Juanito Laguna, offered poignant social commentary on urban struggles in Buenos Aires.

 Antonio Berni’s paintings often depicted social and political scenes, reflecting his dedication to addressing the realities of Argentina’s working class.
 Some of his renowned artworks include: